top of page

 Vitamin D

 Having active children can help influence their parents to stay healthy and live an active lifestyle.
 My son has helped me get into shape!
-We have spent countless hours playing floor hockey, soccer, tennis and pickleball.
-Being active together helps us connect, have fun, laugh and be healthy!
+We have spent countless hours playing floor hockey, soccer, tennis, and pickleball.
+Being active together helps us connect, have fun, laugh, and be healthy!
 Providing the right nutrient support for young athletes, especially those on the ice, is crucial for helping them reach their full potential both on and off the field.
 I am treating more active children in my practice and have learned a lot through my son’s interest in sports.

 bottom of page